Overview of PhD Program

 - 1

-Highly recommended for those students with little social and behavioral sciences background.
-Students should discuss this with their advisors to ensure that they have covered the course content and have met the learning objectives of this course in prior coursework.
+Students who have taken prior similar coursework should discuss this with their advisors to ensure that they have covered the course content and have met the learning objectives of this course in prior training.
+Students who would like to waive an HBS requirment and/or substitute another course must complete and submit the "Petition for Course Waiver or Substitution" which can be found in My Portfolio in CoursePlus.
 The course should be taken in 1st term by students who plan to take the course.

 - 2

-Highly recommended for those students with little social and behavioral sciences research background.
-Students should discuss this with their advisors to ensure that they have covered the course content and have met the learning objectives of this course in prior coursework.
+Students who have taken prior similar coursework should discuss this with their advisors to ensure that they have covered the course content and have met the learning objectives of this course in prior training.
+Students who would like to waive an HBS requirment and/or substitute another course must complete and submit the "Petition for Course Waiver or Substitution" which can be found in My Portfolio in CoursePlus

 Recommended HBS Courses